- We look at the key points of the Qantas Frequent Flyer program and its rewards.

 Once you've done this, you'll be given your membership number and you can start earning points immediately.
 They'll send you a Qantas member card soon after joining which can be activated and turned into a Qantas Money travel Mastercard.

-If switching bank account seems like a lot of effort for the free membership, you can sign up for a credit card instead.
-By our count, there are currently more than 30 cards that offer free Qantas Frequent Flyer membership – and each of these gives you Qantas Points when you use the card.
+If switching bank account seems like a lot of effort for the free membership, you have the option to sign up for a credit card instead.
+We have a comparison of cards with free Qantas Frequent Flyer membership – and each of them rewards you with Qantas Points when you use the card.